2025 UEFA Champions League final: Post-match

 Inter Milan's loss was their fourth in a Champions League final (after 1967, 1972, and 2023) and the second in three seasons.
 Having finished second in Serie A and the Supercoppa Italiana and exited the Coppa Italia in the semi-finals, the defeat meant Inter would finish a season without a trophy for the first time since the 2019–20 season, when they also lost a European final.
 Inter manager Simone Inzaghi called the defeat "painful" and "disappointing" but said Inter would bounce back from the loss like they did in 2023.
 However, the final turned out to be Inzaghi's last game in charge of Inter as he left the club by mutual consent three days later.

 As winners, Paris Saint-Germain qualified for various other competitions.
 They competed in the 2025 UEFA Super Cup against Tottenham Hotspur, winners of the 2024–25 UEFA Europa League.
-They also qualified for the final of the 2025 FIFA Intercontinental Cup, where they will compete against another continental champions for the title of annual club world champions.
+They also qualified for the final of the 2025 FIFA Intercontinental Cup, where they competed against Flamengo, another continental champion, for the title of annual club world champions.
 Finally, they qualified for the 2029 FIFA Club World Cup, FIFA's quadrennial club championship.